 Love this post and want more?
 Go to my homepage and subscribe to get updates delivered right to your inbox!

-A colorful roasted beet salad that makes the perfect plant-based option for your spring dining spread.
+Colorful roasted beet salad for your spring dining spread.
 Gluten-free, oil-free, and packed with seasonal colors and veggies.
-Try pairing this gorgeous platter with a glass of Prosecco for a light and festive meal to share.
+Pair with a glass of Prosecco!

 - 1 bottle 90+ Cellars Prosecco (optional for pairing)

 Roasted Beet Salad